Make healthy choices. Listen to your body. Talk to your doctor.

 - Nutrition Network’s online newsletter also contains the science behind low carb eating.

 Read through our information and assemble your questions.
 When you are ready, reach out to us through our Contact Us form and we will take it from there.

 Q: How does MJ the Keto Coach’s program differ from other weight loss programs I’ve tried?

 A: Some of the most popular programs are Weight Watchers, Jenny Craig. and Nutrisystems.
 Each of these is based on the Standard American Diet which is 50% carbohydrates, 20 % protein, and 30% fat.
 They are “diets” which means once you’ve hit your goal, you need to figure out what is next.
 Only 11% of those on Weight Watchers are successful in keeping the weight off.
 Eighty-nine percent of us fail.
 The low carb high fat or keto lifestyle teaches us how to live for the rest of our lives.
+Unlike other programs, you do you own grocery shopping.
 It consists of only 5-15% carbohydrates, 20-25% protein and 60-75% fat.
 Once your goals are met you move into maintenance, still adhering to a low carb life.
 All along your body is healing from the inflammation caused by carbohydrates.
 Resuming eating as you had will only get you back to where you were and cause increasingly more inflammation and injury to your tissues.
 The low carb life is so gentle on our bodies and gives our cells exactly the nutrition they crave.
 Your body will reward you with increased energy and feeling good.